keatinl1/Filter_IMU/README.md

 4. [References](#references)

 ## Overview
 This project involved the processing of accelerometer data obtained from an Arduino IMU.
-A low pass filter, a complimentary filter and a Kalman filter were the approaches used.
+A a moving average filter, low pass filter and a Kalman filter were the approaches used.

 Figure 1 shows the noisy raw data that was to be filtered.